Jz1116/MyReads/README.md

 application and provides an API server and client library that the user will use to persist information as he/she interacts with the application.

+Thank you Udacity for providing the starter template, which can be found in https://github.com/udacity/reactnd-project-myreads-starter